varianter/vibes/backend/README.md

 ## Database credentials
 Look at `VibesDb` parameter `appsettings.Development.json` for connection details.
 Note that `encryption` is `disabled` in develoment-mode and need to be set in your DB-client tool.

+## Seeding
+We have a seperate project with seed.sql data files, written i T-SQL (Microsofts SQL dialect).
+Ask developers for access to this.
+To execute these the VS-code extension `ms-mssql.mssql` can be used, or an other T-SQL compatible tool like Azure Data Studio.

 ## Database config
 For localhost, the connection-string is just set with and SQL identity based on your docker-compose file.